Allergies are reactions of the immune system to substances that, in most people, cause no symptoms.

 - Get rid of any sources of mildew or mold in your home.

-- If you have pet allergies, avoid bringing your pet into your bedroom or common living areas.
+- Avoid bringing your pet into your bedroom or common living areas if you have pet allergies.

 - If you have an allergic reaction, be sure to talk to your ENT doctor about hay fever and allergy symptoms.